* This is the Professional Version. *

-The term herpetiformis refers to the clustered appearance of the lesions and does not indicate a relationship to herpesvirus.
+The term herpetiformis refers to the clustered appearance of the lesions (similar to that seen in herpesvirus infection) but does not indicate a causal relationship to herpesvirus.

 Onset can be acute or gradual.
-Vesicles, papules, and urticarial lesions are usually distributed symmetrically on extensor aspects of the elbows, knees, sacrum, buttocks, and occiput.
+Vesicles, papules, and urticarial lesions are usually distributed symmetrically on extensor aspects of the elbows and knees and on the sacrum, buttocks, and occiput.
 Lesions itch and burn.
 Because itching is intense and skin is fragile, vesicles tend to rupture quickly, often making intact vesicles difficult to detect.
 Oral lesions may develop but are usually asymptomatic.
 Iodides and iodine-containing preparations may exacerbate the cutaneous symptoms.

-Diagnosis is based on skin biopsy and direct immunofluorescence testing of a lesion and adjacent (perilesional) normal-appearing skin.
+Diagnosis of dermatitis herpetiformis is based on skin biopsy and direct immunofluorescence testing of a lesion and adjacent (perilesional) normal-appearing skin.
 Granular IgA deposition in the dermal papillary tips is invariably present and important for diagnosis.
 All patients with dermatitis herpetiformis should be evaluated for celiac disease.